thearod5/calorie-predictor/README.md

 Initially, we added only a dense layer to all models.
 However, due to poor performance in the classification task, we added several additional layers for the food classification models.
 These additional layers (in order) include an average pooling layer, a dense layer with relu activation, and a dropout layer.
 We keep the final dense layer for classification but apply the softmax activation function.
 For regression models, we keep just one dense layer with a single neuron for the prediction of mass or calorie amounts.

+***Ensemble:*** For the ensemble model, we choose the mass model that achieved the best results and remove the final prediction layer in-order to extract the features encoded by the model.
+This is fed as input into our ensemble model and passed through a dense hidden layer with 100 neurons and then through a final dense layer with a single neuron for the calorie prediction.

 ### Metrics

 The first pre-training task focuses on predicting what categories of food are present in an image.
 Our predictions will be represented by an encoded vector of size *n* containing 1 wherever a food category is present and 0 otherwise where *n* is the number of food classes spanning our pre-training data.
 We plan to use the **categorical crossentropy** loss function along with **log loss** as our training metrics based on common uses in the field.
 We calculate the **accuracy** to evaluate the models.